docmeth02/agy-cli-mcp-server/README.md

 <details>
 <summary>View Screenshots: Extended Analysis with Claude Response</summary>

+Seems there is a bug in that it says it gets `4o-mini` but I wanted/d`o get 4.1-nano` model as asked.

 ![Claude Code using Gemini CLI MCP server's OpenRouter AI integration](/screenshots/claude-code-gemini-cli-mcp-server-natural-language-call-openai-gpt-4.1-nano-opinion-1.png)

 ![Claude Code using Gemini CLI MCP server's OpenRouter AI integration](/screenshots/claude-code-gemini-cli-mcp-server-natural-language-call-openai-gpt-4.1-nano-opinion-2.png)